GregRos/Imms/Readme.md

 # Imms
 ---
 **Imms** is a library of [persistent](http://en.wikipedia.org/wiki/Persistent_data_structure), and [immutable](http://en.wikipedia.org/wiki/Immutable_object) collections for the .NET framework.

 It is available on [NuGet](https://www.nuget.org/packages/Imms/).
 The F# integration library is available [here](https://www.nuget.org/packages/Imms.FSharp).

-There are a bunch of similar libraries but, well, Imms is just a lot better than them.
+There are a bunch of similar libraries but, well, Imms is better than them in some pretty important respects.

 1. **More Functionality:** Imms collections provide more operations than other libraries.
 A lot of these are unique to immutable collections, such as very fast splitting and concatenation.
 Others were added for the sake of completeness.
 For example, maps support key-based joins, ordered sets support slices and retrieval by index, and more.